-All good things, as they say, must come to an end (except revision, muah hahahaha!).
-Even though it doesn’t seem like it now, your WIP is no exception.
-Endings can be tricky.
-As we’ve recently discovered in my plot post, they’re part of a dramatic arc and a character’s emotional journey.
+Today I want to discuss how to write a good ending to a story.
+Finishing a book can be tricky.
+As we’ve recently discovered in my post about plotting a novel, endings are part of a dramatic arc and a character’s emotional journey.
 Ideally, they return the character to an emotional point similar to where they were at the beginning of the story or to a slightly worse or better one.
 (The character has, of course, changed over the course, it’s just that they’re in a similar place in their arc.)

-Another consideration is how cleanly things come together.
 Part of this will stem from the “core emotional experience” you want your reader to walk away with.
-Is your book a place where you’ve created a fair and right and optimistic word?
+Is your book a place where you’ve created a fair and right and optimistic world?
 Or do you want to leave off on a pessimistic or unresolved note?
 Is your ending of the big-fireworks-silhouetted-against-the-sky variety or the quiet-yet-meaningful-moment-type?
 Both work, so do many things in-between.
 I would just make sure the ending matches the tone and voice of your story.
 Endings, for many reasons, put pressure on people and sometimes force them away from what they’ve established throughout a manuscript.
 If you’re feeling stressed by your ending, make sure what you’re doing feelings characteristic to the piece you’ve already written.
 It’s usually trying to do something that resolves too cleanly or not at all or otherwise doesn’t fit your characters or story that’s causing problems.

 One problem I frequently see is an ending that gives the reader too little resolution.
 And I don’t mean a quiet-yet-meaningful-moment-type ending.
 Those are very effective when done well.
 I’m talking about manuscripts I’ve finished where I’ve felt the distinct urge to check for more pages hidden somewhere past the last one.
-The ending feels so rushed and unfinished that I simply can’t believe the author has chosen to end at that point.
+The ending feels so rushed and unfinished that I simply can’t believe the author has chosen to finish the book at that point.
 This is often the case when a writer is leaving their story open for the possibility of a series.
-However, as I discussed in an earlier post about series, it’s always best to resolve the first story and make sure it stands alone, even if you’ve plotted out Book 2 through Book 22.
+However, as I discussed in an earlier post about writing a series query letter, it’s always best to resolve the first story and make sure it stands alone, even if you’ve plotted out Book 2 through Book 22.